 I must have been 3 years old when I first saw the eyes in my space themed nursery.
 I was too small to be scared.
 They floated above my bed and I stared.
 Golden brown, slanted and mesmerizing – they hung there like tiny helium balloons.
 Lifting my teeny hands, I tried to grab the eyes, but they were out of my reach.
 I stared for as long as I could keep my little eyes open.
 The next morning, I remembered nothing.
 Every night they kept coming.

-I told my mother several times about the kitty but she just tut tutted and told me I was dreaming.
-So I just kept watching them floating above me, year after year.
+I told my mother several times about the kitty but she just tut-tutted and told me I was dreaming.
+So I kept watching them floating above me, year after year.
 Never scared, I looked forward to them, feeling safe when they were watching over me.
 Every night I whispered good night to the eyes, they were part of my world.

 Finally, I found out its purpose and lay quietly listening as it spun a tale of magic and mystery that I could not have imagined myself.

 “We are Lynx.”
 Briefly I wondered why it referred to itself as “we” but I never had time to keep wondering as he spoke again.

 “We are from Halisyrat.
 A wonderful planet about 6 clicks from Alpha Centauri and we need a human to help us from becoming extinct.”
 Intriguing and unbelievable.

 “Your voice.”
 It blinked at my shock.
 Its mesmerizing eyes burning into my brain, almost hypnotizing me.
 For a second, I wondered if he meant to just take it and I would be left without a voice.

 “We need you to bring your beautiful singing voice to our planet to help us.
 Centuries ago we stopped speaking when we mastered telepathy and none of us have a voice anymore.